 This art studio and cafe in Travelers Rest is ideal for keeping kids entertained with art projects like coloring, painting or chalk, while you drink coffee and catch up on work projects.
 Here’s our review for TRee House Cafe.

 With an indoor playground, wi-fi, coffee, and snacks, you’re pretty much set for at least a couple of hours to get some work done and let the kids get out energy.
-Read our review here.
+Read our KA review of Palmetto Proper.

 Designed for smaller kids, Village Play in Fountain Inn has coffee and wi-fi plus a play area for kids.
-Read about them here.
+Read about them in our KA Review of Village Play.

 The branch in Five Forks is incredible for working parents because it has an enormous kid’s area with an enclosed, outdoor play porch and comfortable couches that make for a great place to work while the kids read or play.
 The other library branches also have free WiFi and spacious room for kids to stay entertained while you work.